The Prince: Analysis

 Machiavelli emphasized the need for looking at the "effectual truth" (verita effetuale), as opposed to relying on "imagined republics and principalities".
 He states the difference between honorable behavior and criminal behavior by using the metaphor of animals, saying that "there are two ways of contending, one in accordance with the laws, the other by force; the first of which is proper to men, the second to beast".
 In The Prince he does not explain what he thinks the best ethical or political goals are, except the control of one's own fortune, as opposed to waiting to see what chance brings.
 Machiavelli took it for granted that would-be leaders naturally aim at glory or honor.
 He associated these goals with a need for "virtue" and "prudence" in a leader, and saw such virtues as essential to good politics.
 That great men should develop and use their virtue and prudence was a traditional theme of advice to Christian princes.
 And that more virtue meant less reliance on chance was a classically influenced "humanist commonplace" in Machiavelli's time, as Fischer (2000) says, even if it was somewhat controversial.
 However, Machiavelli went far beyond other authors in his time, who in his opinion left things to fortune, and therefore to bad rulers, because of their Christian beliefs.
 He used the words "virtue" and "prudence" to refer to glory-seeking and spirited excellence of character, in strong contrast to the traditional Christian uses of those terms, but more keeping with the original pre-Christian Greek and Roman concepts from which they derived.
 He encouraged ambition and risk taking.
 So in another break with tradition, he treated not only stability, but also radical innovation, as possible aims of a prince in a political community.
-Managing major reforms can show off a Prince's virtue and give him glory.
+Managing major reforms can show off a prince's virtue and give him glory.
 He clearly felt Italy needed major reform in his time, and this opinion of his time is widely shared.

-Machiavelli's descriptions encourage leaders to attempt to control their fortune gloriously, to the extreme extent that some situations may call for a fresh "founding" (or re-founding) of the "modes and orders" that define a community, despite the danger and necessary evil and lawlessness of such a project.
-Founding a wholly new state, or even a new religion, using injustice and immorality has even been called the chief theme of The Prince.
+Machiavelli's descriptions encourage leaders to attempt to control their fortune gloriously, to the extreme extent that some situations may call for a fresh "founding" (or re-founding) of the "modes and orders" that define a community, despite the danger and necessary evil of such a project.
+Founding a wholly new state, or even a new religion, using evil methods has even been called the chief theme of The Prince.
 Machiavelli justifies this position by explaining how if "a prince did not win love he may escape hate" by personifying injustice and immorality; therefore, he will never loosen his grip since "fear is held by the apprehension of punishment" and never diminishes as time goes by.
 For a political theorist to do this in public was one of Machiavelli's clearest breaks not just with medieval scholasticism, but with the classical tradition of political philosophy, especially the favorite philosopher of Catholicism at the time, Aristotle.
 This is one of Machiavelli's most lasting influences upon modernity.